 Find a compliant FFI.
 The best course of action for taxpayers with foreign investments is to find an FFI that is complying with FATCA regulations and is willing to open and maintain accounts for U.S. taxpayers.
 At the very least, taxpayers with foreign accounts should look for information from their FFI or check directly with the institution on the details of the FFI’s compliance with FATCA.
 Taxpayers should proactively discuss the new law with their FFIs and determine what effects, if any, the law will have on their account.

-Taxpayers armed with knowledge of how these rules apply to their specific situation may find ways to navigate the labyrinth of foreign and U.S. tax laws in a better way than those who did not bring their ball of string.
+Taxpayers armed with knowledge of how these rules apply to their specific situation may find ways to navigate the labyrinth of foreign and U.S. tax laws in a better way than those who did not bring their ball of string along for the journey.